 She’s a good cook too, but we didn’t have time to talk food Another day.
 I am waiting impatiently for the right moment to try her Egg Pasta with Chestnuts, Pancetta, and Sage.

 Finally, the St. Regis is blessed with a location, on 16th and K Street, that makes it the perfect starting point for 2 days touring central D.C.
-Which is, of course, what we did next.
-Forgive my coyness.
-It’s a lot easier to play at being Fodor’s and Andrew Harper than M. De Toqueville.
-Additional thoughts, once sorted, to follow.
+An endeavor, by the way, I endorse 100%, and go on about at length, here.